XarkLabs/Xosera/REFERENCE.md

 ### 2D Blitter Engine Operation

 The Xosera blitter is a VRAM data read/write "engine" that operates on 16-bit words in VRAM to copy, fill and do logic operations on arbitrary two-dimensional rectangular areas of Xosera VRAM (i.e., to draw, copy and manipulate "chunky" 4/8 bit pixel bitmap images).
 It supports a VRAM destination and up to three data sources.
-Two of which can be (optionally) read from VRAM and one set to a constant (and it can operate either incrementing or decrementing VRAM addresses).
+Two of which can be read from VRAM and one set to a constant (and it can operate either incrementing or decrementing VRAM addresses with and right and left shiting pixels).
 It repeats a basic word length operation for each "line" of a rectanglar area, and at the end of each line adds "modulo" values to source and destination addresses (to position source and destination for next line).
 It also has a "nibble shifter" that can shift a line of word data 0 to 3 nibbles to allow for pixel level positioning and drawing.
 There are also first and last word edge transparency masks, to remove unwanted pixels from the words at the start end end line allowing for arbitrary pixel sized rectangular operations.
-There is a fixed logic equation, but with a few flags to vary input terms in conjunction with "transparency" testing that can mask-out specified 4-bit or 8-bit pixel values when writing.
+There is a fixed logic equation, but with several ways to vary input terms.
+This also works in conjunction with "transparency" testing that can mask-out specified 4-bit or 8-bit pixel values when writing.
 This transparency masking allows specified nibbles in a word to remain unaltered when the word is overwritten (without read-modify-write VRAM access, so no speed penalty).
-It has several options and configurations that allow for many useful graphical "pixel" operations to be performed in a single pass (copy, masking, shifting, logical operations AND, OR, XOR etc.).
+The combination of thes features allow for many useful graphical "pixel" operations to be performed in a single pass (copy, masking, shifting, logical operations AND, OR, XOR etc.).

 ___